airr-community/airr-standards/docs/datarep/overview.rst

 Data for ``Rearrangement`` or ``Alignment`` objects are stored as rows in a *tab-delimited* file and should be compatible with any TSV reader.
+A dataset in this context as: a TSV file, a TSV with a companion YAML file containing metadata, or a directory containing multiple TSV files and YAML files.

 **Encoding**